truenas/documentation/content/SCALETutorials/Storage/Pools/ManagePoolsScale.md

 A dialog displays showing any system services affected by exporting the pool.

-To delete the pool and erase all the data on the pool, select **Destroy data on this pool**.
+To delete the pool and erase all the data on it, select **Destroy data on this pool**.
 The pool name field displays at the bottom of the window.
 Type the pool name into this field.
 To export the pool, do not select this option.

 Select **Delete configuration of shares that used this pool?** to delete shares connected to the pool.